 Maryland Whiplash Injury from a Car Accident Attorney

 Whiplash injuries can be difficult to diagnose, a fact which insurance companies sometimes use to their advantage.
-Protect your rights by hiring an experienced car accident lawyer for whiplash injuries in Maryland.
+Protect your rights by hiring an experienced car accident lawyer in Maryland for whiplash injuries.
 Randolph Rice will work tirelessly for you and your family, gathering evidence, analyzing coverage, and dealing with insurance companies who try to deny liability.
 If you believe that you were the victim of another driver’s carelessness, we are here to help.
-To set up a free legal consultation, contact the Law Offices of Randolph Rice online, or call (410) 694-7291 today.
+To set up a free legal consultation, contact Rice, Murtha & Psoras online, or call (410) 694-7291 today.